code16/sharp/docs/guide/commands.md

 ```

 ::: tip
-Notice that validation can be extracted to a dedicated `rules()` method instead.
+Validation can be extracted to a dedicated `rules()` method instead.
 :::

 #### Initializing form data